 We support any stage of idea and start-up development in any discipline or industry, from technology, to social entrepreneurship, to consumer products, and everything in between!

 The ECenter also includes a student-run Makerspace, which has 3D printers, a laser cutter, a vinyl cutter, a DATRON Neo CNC milling machine, an industrial sewing machine, electronic parts/pieces, a soldering station, and a wide variety of tools for all UNH students to experiment with their ideas and build prototypes.

 The student-run organization, the Entrepreneurship Club (ICE), calls the ECenter home for their weekly club meetings.

 If you're in a student club and you want to hold a meeting at the ECenter, contact Program Manager Heather MacNeill at firstname.lastname@example.org.

-Check out our YouTube page to see videos clips from our Makerspace, Summer Seed Grant 2016 presentations by RAIDX and Project OASIS, and the power of entrepreneurship at UNH.
+Check out our YouTube page to see videos clips from our Makerspace, Summer Seed Grant presentations, Paid Student Internship at Start-ups Program student video blogs, and the power of entrepreneurship at UNH.